Car Temperature Gauge Drops To Cold While Driving: Explained

 If the thermostat gets stuck in the open position, it can cause the coolant to constantly circulate, which can lead to the engine running cold.
 As a result, the car temperature gauge may drop to cold.
 It is important to have a faulty thermostat replaced promptly to prevent further damage to the engine and ensure proper engine performance.

-Coolant Loss or Leak
+Coolant Loss Or Leak

 An insufficient amount of coolant or a coolant leak can also cause the car temperature gauge to drop to cold while driving.
 Coolant is responsible for absorbing and transferring heat away from the engine.
 Without enough coolant, the engine can cool down too quickly, causing the gauge to indicate a lower temperature than normal.